Dorothea Jordan: Theatrical career

-Jordan performed in the Yorkshire Circuit with Wilkinson's company for three years from 1782 to 1785.
+Jordan performed in the Yorkshire Circuit with Wilkinson's company from 1782 to 1785.
 She was able to learn her lines quickly and seemed to have a natural talent, which made the other actresses in the company jealous.
 In her first few months, she was given the role of Fanny in The Clandestine Marriage, which only made her more unpopular with the women in the company.

 During this first tour, while in Hull, Jordan gave birth to her first daughter Frances.
 After the delivery, while she cared for the baby, the actresses of the company "blackened her character among the people of Hull."
 When she returned to the stage on Boxing Day playing Calista in The Fair Penitent, she was met with strong disapproval.
-Audiences felt that the similarities between Jordan and Calista were too similar.
-However, Wilkinson came to Jordan's aid to dispel the gossip, painting Jordan as a mild mannered victim.
-Through Wilkinson's support and Jordan's hard work and good nature, she was eventually able to win over the people before they returned to York.
+Audiences felt that the similarities between Jordan and Calista were too strong.
+However, Wilkinson came to Jordan's aid to dispel the gossip, painting Jordan as a mild-mannered victim.
+Through Wilkinson's support and Jordan's hard work and good nature, she was eventually able to win over the people before the company returned to York.

-Some time later, while in York, Sarah Siddons came to visit Wilkinson and see Dora Jordan perform in one of her popular breeches roles.
-Siddons however, was not impressed with Jordan's performance, and said that she should remain on the Yorkshire Circuit, for she was "not up to London."
-This remark was soon discounted when William Smith came from London and offered Jordan a salary of £4 a week at Drury Lane.
-She took the offer and performed for Wilkinson's company for a final time on 9 September 1785 before departing to London with her mother, two-year-old daughter and sister Hester.
+Some time later, while in York, Sarah Siddons came to visit Wilkinson and saw Dora Jordan perform in one of her popular breeches roles.
+Siddons, however, was not impressed with Jordan's performance and said that she should remain on the Yorkshire Circuit for she was "not up to London."
+This remark was soon discounted when William Smith came from London and offered Jordan a salary of £4 per week at Drury Lane.
+She took the offer and performed for Wilkinson's company for a final time on 9 September 1785 before departing to London with her mother, two-year-old daughter, and sister Hester.

-Though no specific dates can be sourced, Dora is believed to have performed the role of Lady Teazle in Sheridan's The School for Scandal before she arrived in London.
+Although no specific dates can be sourced, Dora is believed to have performed the role of Lady Teazle in Sheridan's The School for Scandal before she arrived in London.
 In 1785, she made her first London appearance at Drury Lane as Peggy in The Country Girl.
 The Morning Post the next day reported on her performance: